New Haven Coliseum: Construction

 The Coliseum was built to replace the New Haven Arena, New Haven's prior indoor sports and entertainment venue.
 The Coliseum, as well as the neighboring Knights of Columbus building, was designed by the architect Kevin Roche of Roche-Dinkeloo.
 One interesting aspect of the arena's design was that the parking garage was built on top of the actual Coliseum structure; this was necessitated by a high water table in the area which made it overly difficult to construct sub-surface parking facilities.
-Though an interesting solution, this design was unpopular because of the quarter-mile helical ramps required to access the parking.
+Though an interesting solution, this design proved unpopular because of the quarter-mile helical ramps required to access the parking.
 Vincent Scully, the revered architectural historian at nearby Yale University, often referred to the design as "Structural Exhibitionism" in his modern architecture lectures.
 Other features of the design, such as street storefronts and an exhibition hall, were never completed.

-Deterioration
+Deterioration and Closure

 During the 1980s, the structure of the parking garages had deteriorated to the point where large canvas panels had to be attached to the outside to catch pieces of concrete that would occasionally drop off onto the sidewalk below.
 Renovations were made to correct that problem.
 The city shut down the facility in 2002 after concluding that it was a drain on city coffers.
 However, the city did not hold any public hearings, referendum votes, or conduct any surveys, and several groups, local stakeholders, and the Coalition to Save Our Coliseum mounted a campaign to save and renovate the Coliseum, to no avail.
 Others in the community supported the plan to demolish the arena.
 Despite Mayor DeStefano's plan to close and demolish the building within six months, it ultimately took more than four years.

 Among the reasons for the Coliseum's demise was the construction or renovation (often with state money) in the 1990s of alternative comparably sized venues within the southern Connecticut market.
 The Arena at Harbor Yard in Bridgeport attracted a minor league hockey team, the Bridgeport Sound Tigers.
 The Mohegan Sun Arena was built about an hour away, and became the home of the Connecticut Sun.
-Many musical acts started booking the Oakdale Theatre in the city of Wallingford, Connecticut after it was upgraded and expanded.
+Many musical acts started booking the Oakdale Theatre in the city of Wallingford, Connecticut, after it was upgraded and expanded.
 Even though the state gave $5.5 million to the arena for new paint, signage, and scoreboards, the Coliseum simply could not compete with newer facilities.
 Even as early as 1980 the Coliseum was decried as a "white elephant".
 Mayor DeStefano also had staked out a strategy of investing city resources into arts and cultural activities rather than attracting sports teams to the city.